Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 |                      | Sync Function includes `requireAccess(revokedChannel)`           | Local changes continue to be pushed to remote but are rejected by Sync Gateway |

-If a user subsequently regains access to a lost channel, then any previously auto-purged documents still assigned to any of their channels are automatically pulled down by the active Sync Gateway when they are next updated — see behavior summary in Table 3
+If a user subsequently regains access to a lost channel, then any previously auto-purged documents still assigned to any of their channels are automatically pulled down by the active Sync Gateway when they are next updated — see behavior summary in [Table 3](#table-3-behavior-if-access-is-regained).

 #### Table 3.
 Behavior if access is regained